 You’ll know your wearable is playing nice with the app by looking at the sync ring.
 It will spin and a white line on the status ring will show progress.
 If the ring is greyed out it’s either finished syncing or not paired.
 To initiate a sync manually, simply pull down on the smartphone display.
 The green dot shows your device is connected.

-1) The first thing you should always try if your wearable refuses to sync is to make sure the Bluetooth on your smartphone is switched on.
-Another thing you can do is switch Bluetooth on your smartphone on and off.
+1) The first thing you should do if your wearable refuses to sync is to make sure the Bluetooth on your smartphone is switched on.
+Switch Bluetooth on your smartphone on and off to ensure the connection is good.
 Do it a couple of times to see if it resolves the issue.

 It should go without saying that your Garmin device needs to be in close vicinity to your smartphone in order for a Bluetooth connection to be made.